 Climate History & the Cryosphere

-In the first part of this lab, you will learn about land ice and the processes and timescales involved in glaciation.
+In the first part of this Lab, you will learn about the processes and timescales involved in glaciation.
 In Part B, you will learn about how scientists use ice cores to study climate history.
 In Part C, you will use an online interactive to explore how Earth's temperature, glacial ice, coastlines, and sea level have changed over the last 450,000 years.

 - describe the timescales associated with glacial and interglacial periods